taisoncar/cube/README.md

 # cube
-Rubiks cube simulator in c which displays the cube in 2D (net) with the help of SDL
+Rubik's cube simulator in c which displays the cube in 2D (net) with the help of SDL

 cube.c: The main program